eegli/spotify-history/README.md

 This project seeks to provide an easy solution for saving your Spotify listening history in an easily accessible place (Google Drive) where you can retrieve and analyze it quickly.

+Other than that, you can of course use everything here as a starting point/guideline to create something else with Spotify, AWS, Google Drive and Serverless.

 ## Before you start

-This project makes use of two AWS Lambda functions, one for getting your history from Spotify and one for creating backups in Google Drive.
+- This project makes use of two AWS Lambda functions, one for getting your history from Spotify and one for creating backups in Google Drive.

-Unlike Last.FM, Spotify counts as song as _listened to_ when you listen to it for ["over 30 seconds"](https://artists.spotify.com/help/article/how-we-count-streams).
+- Unlike Last.FM, Spotify counts as song as _listened to_ when you listen to it for ["over 30 seconds"](https://artists.spotify.com/help/article/how-we-count-streams).
 The exact behaviour of how Spotify counts a song as _listened to_ is not clear to me, but it seems like 30 seconds are the minimum.

-1. By default, the history Lambda (scrobber) is **scheduled to get the history from Spotify at an hourly interval**.
+- By default, the history Lambda (scrobber) is **scheduled to get the history from Spotify at an hourly interval**.
 With this interval, most "regular" users who listen through a song will have their full listening history captured.
 Assuming a very low average song duration of ~2 minutes would mean that one could listen to max.
 30 songs per hour.
 As Spotify keeps track of the last 50 songs you've listened to, this interval would cover the entire hour.
 However, you may change the schedule.

-2. By default, the backup lambda is **scheduled to run weekly** at the start of the week (Monday at 12:30 a.m.).
+- By default, the backup lambda is **scheduled to run weekly** at the start of the week (Monday at 12:30 a.m.).
 A week is defined according to the [ISO 8610 standard](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) and thus starts on Monday.

-3. By default, **items in the database expire after 30 days** since they have already been backed up and are not needed anymore.
+- By default, **items in the database expire after 30 days** since they have already been backed up and are not needed anymore.

-4. You might want to adjust the region in `serverless.yml - provider.region` if you don't live near Frankfurt (default is `eu-central-1`).
+- You might want to adjust the region in `serverless.yml - provider.region` if you don't live near Frankfurt (default is `eu-central-1`).
 [Available regions](https://docs.aws.amazon.com/general/latest/gr/rande.html).

 You can customize the backup, schedules, item expiration and much more.
 [Customization guide](#customization).